rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 | RAID-5     | 3           | 2                       | 1                         |
 |            | 5           | 4                       | 1                         |
 |            | 9           | 8                       | 1                         |

+## Firmware updates

+- In the health panel in the footer, verify that the system health status is OK.
+If the system health status is not OK, view the Health Reason value in the health panel in the footer and resolve all problems before you update the firmware.
+- Run the check `firmware-upgrade-health` CLI command before updating the firmware.
+This command performs a series of health checks to determine whether any conditions exist that need to be resolved before the firmware can be updated.
+Any conditions that are detected are listed with their potential risks.
+- If any unwritten cache data is present, the firmware update will not proceed.
+Before you can update the firmware, unwritten data must be removed from cache.
+For more information about the clear cache command, see the Dell PowerVault ME4 Series Storage System [CLI Guide](https://www.dell.com/support/manuals/en-us/powervault-me4024/me4_series_cli_pub).
+- If a disk group is quarantined, contact technical support for help resolving the problem that is causing the component to be quarantined before updating the firmware.
+- To ensure success of an online update, select a period of low I/O activity.
+This helps the update complete as quickly as possible and avoids disruption to host and applications due to timeouts.
+Attempting to update a storage system that is processing a large, I/O-intensive batch job may cause hosts to lose connectivity with the storage system.